gsm1011/hadoop.admin/manuscript/chapter8.md

 data-label="fig:aws.account.number"></span>](images/5163os_08_16.png)

-The command will ask for the architecture of the image, then it will bundle the image with user’s security credentials and split the bundled image file into smaller files.
+The command will ask for the architecture of the image, then it will bundle the image with user's security credentials and split the bundled image file into smaller files.

 The output message will be similar to the following: